Advanced concept maps#

 -

-Go back to our example at the start of this section.
-Which is the right path, according to the numbers?
-It’s to do no market research, and launch the product.
+Go back to the tree at the start of this section.
+Which path do the numbers favour?
+Do no market research, and launch.

 Logic Trees#